 A must-have getaway from Srinagar, you will be awestruck to see this mesmerising scenic place.
 Surrounded by glaciers and lakes, the place looks ethereal and an ideal destination for nature lovers.

 Crowned as the 7th best skiing destination in Asia, it is a hub for winter sports in India.
 Along with enjoying the enchanting beauty of this place, you can satisfy the sports bug in you with tobogganing, snowboarding and heli-skiing, among other such sporting activities.
 While visiting Gulmarg, you must try Gulmarg Gondola, the world’s highest ropeway connecting Gulmarg to Mount Apharwat.

 A beautiful hill station famous for its scenic surroundings, it’s another great getaway from Srinagar.
 Located in the Udhampur district, near Pir Panjal range, this place boasts of beautiful locations and landmarks attracting many tourists every year.

+This festival takes place in the month of July or August, where the shikaras are painted and dressed beautifully.
+The shikaras participate in Shikara Race, Dragon Boat Race and Canoe Polo Match.
+A number of other cultural programs are also organised, which will give you a sneak peek into the culture of Kashmir.
 Held in July and August, the Shikara Festival rejoices the iconic shikaras of the city of Srinagar.
 Beautifully adorned with flowers, lights, and decorations, it is truly a vibrant sight to witness the colourful shikaras gliding on the Dal Lake.